Topic 2: Molecular biology

 - Separate photosynthetic pigments by chromatography.
 (Practical 4) either by paper chromatography or thin layer chromatography (gives better results)

 The structure of living organisms can be partly explained by the molecules which they are made from.
-Live is based on carbon because the way in which carbon atoms form covalent bonds is central to the structure of the molecules which make up the bodies of
+Live is based on carbon because the way in which carbon atoms form covalent bonds is central to the structure of the molecules which make up organisms.

-everything about the water, about its composition, polarity, hydrogen bonds and what makes water so unique in terms of its physical properties.
-You will also have the chance to look at how solubility of a substance determines the method of transportation i
+In this section you will learn everything about the water, about its composition, polarity, hydrogen bonds and what makes water so unique in terms of its physical properties.

-This is a topic about the molecules which are rich in energy.
-Three types of carbohydrates, monosaccharides, disaccharides and polysaccharides as well as lipids such as tryglycerides which make up many oils in the human body.
-It includes the analysis of m
+This is a topic about three types of carbohydrates, monosaccharides, disaccharides and polysaccharides as well as lipids such as triglycerides which make up many oils in the human body.
+It includes the analysis of molecule shapes and their functions.

 This topic is all about proteins which are the most diverse of molecules.
 They are built from just twenty amino acids and show a huge variety of forms, from spider's silk to insulin hormones.

-The discovery of the structure of DNA immediately suggested a method of copying the genetic material to Watson and Crick in 1953.
-This topic looks at these methods, DNA replication making an exact copy of the genetic material as well as Transcription and t
+This topic looks at these methods, DNA replication making an exact copy of the genetic material as well as Transcription and translation in the expression of a gene to make a protein.

-Respiration is one of the seven characteristics of all living things and it is essential for life.
 This topic covers the basics of aerobic and anaerobic respiration.
-It is important to know what the role of ATP is in cells and also to have experience of us
+It is important to know what the role of ATP is in cells and also to have experience of using a respirometer to measure the rate of respiration.